agiftsanyazhar/F-I5ciQ-rbaF13Vy/wp-content/plugins/wpdatatables/readme.txt

 2. Creating tables from the Google Spreadsheet files is not included.
 3. Create a datatables manually is not included.
 4. Server-side processing is not included.
-5. Responsive mode for the tables is not included.
-6. Table filters are not included.
+5. Table filters are not included.
-7. Front-end table editing is not included.
+6. Front-end table editing is not included.
-8. Excel-like editing is not included.
+7. Excel-like editing is not included.
-9. Advanced HighCharts and ApexCharts are not included.
+8. Advanced HighCharts and ApexCharts are not included.
-10. Table Constructor Wizard (step-by-step table generator) is not included.
+9. Table Constructor Wizard (step-by-step table generator) is not included.
 10. Customize options for each table are not included.
 11. Access to our premium support system is not included.